 - Romancing Mr. Bridgerton was chosen by popular vote as one of Romance Writers of America’s Top Ten Books of 2002.

 - Romancing Mr. Bridgerton was a finalist in the 2003 RITA Awards in the Long Historical category.
 The RITAs are awarded by Romance Writers of America and are the highest honor in romance writing.
 The eventual winner was Stealing Heaven by Madeline Hunter.

 - Romancing Mr. Bridgerton was named one of the Ten Best Romances of 2002 by the editors at Amazon.com.

-- Four weeks on the New York Times bestseller list, peaking at #9.
+- At the time of its release in 2002, Romancing Mr. Bridgerton spent four weeks on the New York Times bestseller list, peaking at #9.